galaxyproject/tpv-shared-database/README.md

-# tpv_rules_database
+# Shared community maintained TPV database

-A shared database of rules for Total Perspective Vortex used by the usegalaxy.* federation.
+A shared database of rules for [Total Perspective Vortex](https://github.com/galaxyproject/total-perspective-vortex) used by the usegalaxy.* federation.

-# List of recommended tags
+## List of recommended tags

 |      tag | description |
 |----------|-------------|